particle-iot/uber-library-example/README.md

       2. SHOULD define a C++ style namespace in upper camel case style from the name (i.e. uber-library-example -> UberLibraryExample)
     2. _The main definition file_, providing the bulk of the libraries public facing functionality
       1. MUST be named like the header file, but with a `.cpp` extension. (uber-library-example.cpp)
-      2. SHOULD encapsulate all code inside a C++ style namespace in uper camel case style (i.e. UberLibraryExample)
+      2. SHOULD encapsulate all code inside a C++ style namespace in upper camel case style (i.e. UberLibraryExample)
     3. Other optional `.h` files, when included in a user's app, will be available for inclusion in the Web IDE via `#include "uber-library-example/SOME_FILE_NAME.h"`.
     4. Other optional `.cpp` files will be compiled by the Web IDE when the library is included in an app.
   2. An `examples` sub-folder containing one or more flashable example firmware `.ino` or `.cpp` applications.